|

 teams according to specific needs, can simplify auditing

+and counselling.
 The TQM process helps us to understand

 the needs of the staff and the patients.
 If a quality